karthiksrikumar/ConvoAAVE/README.md

 - **Cultural appropriation** when AI systems use AAVE without context or respect
 - **Exclusion** from the benefits of language technology advancement

-**This isn't just a technical problemit's a justice issue.**
+**This isn't just a technical problem; it's a justice issue.**

 <img width="509" height="137" alt="image" src="https://github.com/user-attachments/assets/ee6c520d-17c3-4790-afbe-243b31b0fb3e" />
 This LLM connects AAVE with stereotypes such as basketball, rap, and certain clothes, which is clearly steoretyping and marginalizing many people using AAVE when using LLMs.
+In a survey of 50 Black Students, 0/50 of them said that this sounded like real talk they could have.
+Also "Henny"?
+We need to do better.

 ### The Novel Community Methods we took